Principality of Antioch: Fall of the Principality

 In 1254 Bohemond VI married Sibylla of Armenia, ending the power struggle between the two states, although by this point Armenia was the more powerful of the two and Antioch was essentially a vassal state.
-Both were swept up by the conflict between the Mameluks and the Mongols.
-In 1260, under the influence of his father-in-law, the Armenian king Hetoum I, Bohemond VI submitted to the Mongols under Hulagu, making Antioch a tributary state of the Mongol Empire.
+Both were swept up by the conflict between the Mamluks and the Mongols.
+In 1260, under the influence of his father-in-law, the Armenian king Hetoum I, Bohemond VI submitted to the Mongols under Hülegü, making Antioch a tributary state of the Mongol Empire.
 Bohemond and Hetoum fought on the side of the Mongols during the conquests of Muslim Syria, taking together the city of Aleppo, and later Damascus.

 When the Mongols were defeated at the Battle of Ain Jalut in 1260, Baibars, the Mamluk sultan of Egypt, began to threaten Antioch, which (as a vassal of the Armenians) had supported the Mongols.
 Baibars finally took the city in 1268, and all of northern Syria was quickly lost; twenty-three years later, Acre was taken, and the Crusader states ceased to exist.

 In the colophons of the Malatia Gospel of 1268 (MS No. 10675), Armenian manuscript illuminator Toros Roslin described the brutal sacking of Antioch by Baibars: "...at this time great Antioch was captured by the wicked king of Egypt, and many were killed and became his prisoners, and a cause of anguish to the holy and famous temples, houses of God, which are in it; the wonderful elegance of the beauty of those that were destroyed by fire is beyond the power of words."
 The empty title of "Prince of Antioch" passed, with the extinction of the counts of Tripoli, to the kings of Cyprus, and was sometimes granted as a dignity to junior members of the royal house.

 Non-Latin population

 The native population of the principality was rather diverse.
 A significant proportion were Miaphysite Armenians, who could be found in Antioch and other urban and rural areas.
 Based on the rich evidence available, it has even been proposed that they were the most numerous ethnic group.
 Also important were the so-called suriani, who actually comprised two Christian peoples: the Aramaic-speaking Syriacs (also called "Jacobites") and the Arabic-speaking Melkites.
+When the county of Edessa fell in 1144 and the region around Melitene became increasingly unsafe, many Jacobites sought refuge in the cities and town of the principality.
+This led among other things to the spread of the veneration of Mor Barsauma to whom a church was erected in 1156 by a couple of Frankish donors.
+The first prior was a monk of the Mor Bar Sauma Monastery with which the church maintained close ties.

 Furthermore, there were also Muslims in the capital, in the south, and probably also the east of the principality.
 They appear only rarely in Antiochene charters, making an estimation of their numbers difficult.
 Other minorities were the Greeks (graeci) and Jews.